knutsel/traffic_control-1/incubator.rst

 * Traffic Stats is a Golang application that is used to acquire and store statistics about CDNs controlled by Traffic Control.
 Traffic Stats mines metrics from Traffic Monitor’s JSON APIs and stores the data in InfluxDB.

+* Traffic Analytics is a new component we are starting to build for log file analysis, based on Apache Kafka, Heka and ElasticSearch.

 Traffic Control was developed by Comcast Cable and released as open source under the Apache 2.0 license in April of 2015.
 Traffic Control is deployed at Comcast